moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 ### The Bridge Chain

 The Bridge Chain is the intermediary chain used to transfer assets between a Substrate based ecosystem and external chains.
+In the Moonbeam ecosystem, this chain is going to be Moonbeam for production environments and Moonbase Alpha for test environments.
+Specifically for Moonbeam and the Wormhole provider, the Bridge Chain acts differently for each type of transfer.

 - In [EVM to parachain cases](#from-evm-chains-to-parachains) the bridge chain triggers the XCM transfer to the destination chain, and in the [transfer data](#transfer-data-object) it contains the information of the sender's address in the bridge chain.
 - In [parachain to EVM cases](#from-parachains-to-evm-chains) the bridge chain receives the XCM message and executes the remote execution message, and in the [transfer data](#transfer-data-object) it contains the information of the computed origin account.
 - In [Bridge Chain to EVM cases](#from-bridgechain-to-evm-chains) it is either the source or the destination of the transfer, and in the [transfer data](#transfer-data-object) it contains the information of the sender's address.

+For other providers, the process is simpler, the Bridge Chain is only the one connected to the provider, which makes the transfer between ecosystems possible.

 ---